-- all terminals that are supported by the TOE. - printers - o in CAPP mode: any printer that is supported by the TOE. - o in LSPP mode: any printer that is used to print output with different security labels must support the Guaranteed Print Labeling Function.
+- All terminals that are supported by the TOE. - Printers: - o in CAPP mode: any printer that is supported by the TOE. - o in Labeled Security Mode: any printer that is used to print output with different security labels must support the Guaranteed Print Labeling Function.
 Guaranteed print labeling works with a subset of Advanced Function PresentationTM (AFPTM) printers and ensures the integrity of the identification label by preventing the user from changing the label.
-Review the printer hardware documentation or contact the printer vendor to determine if a printer supports this function. - All storage devices and backup devices supported by the TOE, such as: - o Direct access storage devices (DASDs), except RVA devices. - o Tape drives. - All Ethernet and token-ring network adapters that are supported by the TOE.
+Review the printer hardware documentation or contact the printer vendor to determine if a printer supports this function. - All storage devices and backup devices supported by the TOE, such as: - Direct access storage devices (DASDs), except RVA devices. - Tape drives (including encrypting tape drives, though this evaluation has not specifically examined those cryptographic functions). - All Ethernet and token-ring network adapters that are supported by the TOE.